 Gold Decorating Workshops

 There are four decorating workshops each day which last for 60 minutes each.
 These begin at 9.00, 10.30, 13.00, and 15.00.
-The cost varies depending on the object you decide to decorate.
-Decorating a pair of chopsticks with gold leaf will cost just 600 yen.
-For a wooden pendant the price is 3,400 yen.
-It is possible to walk in and join a session without booking, but this activity is popular so it is wise to book in advance.
-You can do so using the contact page on the official Sakuda website.
+Prices vary depending on the object you decide to decorate, and materials are included.
+Reservations are required, so it is wise to book in advance using the workshop page on the official Sakuda website.

 After a long process of pressing and beating the gold leaf can be as thin as 0.0001mm thick.
 Hold it up and you can see the light through it